Continuous Learning for Android Malware Detection

 Previous works have not studied the benefits of warm start vs cold start.
 The active learning experiments from previous security papers use cold start~\cite{zhang2020enhancing,yang2021bodmas,yang2021cade}.
 Deep active learning papers for image applications have used both cold start~\cite{emam2021active,kongneural,lang2021best} and warm start~\cite{yoo2019learning,zhang2020state}, but they did not find much difference between the two strategies.

 We find that warm start is better than cold start when using deep active learning for Android malware detection.
 The main reason is sample imbalance: there are very few newly labeled samples, compared to a large amount of initial training samples.
 Several past works~\cite{zhang2020enhancing,yang2021bodmas} have trained the first classifier using one year of labeled samples, containing 30K apps, then labelled a few of the new incoming samples every month.
 If we label 5\% of new samples every month, that the new samples will be less than 1\% of the training set.
+During active learning, we add new samples to the training set and continue training from the previous model weights.
+Therefore, batches from the new training set typically contain a mix of old and new samples.
 Since new samples might represent the trend of concept drift, it is beneficial for the classifier to learn more from the newer samples than the older ones, but does not forget about the oldest samples.